-(f) Hiring Policies.
-Set clear hiring policies for employees and former employees of the independent public accountants.

-- (g) Review Problems.
-Review with the independent public accountants any audit problems or difficulties the independent public accountants may have encountered and management's responses, including: (i) any restrictions on the scope of activities or access to requested information; (ii) any recommendations made by the independent public accountants as a result of the audit; and (iii) any significant disagreements with management. - (h) Related Party Transactions.
-Review and approve related-party transactions which are required to be disclosed under Section 404 of Regulation S-K of the Act. - (i) Material Communications.
-Discuss with the independent public accountants any material communications between the audit team and the independent public accountants' national office regarding auditing or accounting issues that the engagement presented. - (j) Accounting Adjustments.
-Discuss with the independent public accountants any accounting adjustments that were noted or proposed by the independent pubic accountants but were passed on.
+- (f) Hiring Policies.
+Set clear hiring policies for employees and former employees of the independent public accountants. - (g) Review Problems.
+Review with the independent public accountants any audit problems or difficulties the independent public accountants may have encountered and management's responses, including: (i) any restrictions on the scope of activities or access to requested information; (ii) any recommendations made by the independent public accountants as a result of the audit; and (iii) any significant disagreements with management. - (h) Material Communications.
+Discuss with the independent public accountants any material communications between the audit team and the independent public accountants' national office regarding auditing or accounting issues that the engagement presented. - (i) Accounting Adjustments.
+Discuss with the independent public accountants any accounting adjustments that were noted or proposed by the independent public accountants but were passed on.